-General regulations stipulate that the person who accepted the inheritance acquires not only the rights of the deceased (e.g., title to assets, etc.) but also his/her obligations (e.g., loan obligations).
-Sometimes the obligations of the testator exceeds the value of his/her property.
+General regulations stipulate that the person who acceptes the inheritance acquires not only the rights of the deceased (e.g., title to assets, etc.) but also his/her obligations (e.g., loan obligations).
+Sometimes the obligations of the testator exceed the value of his/her property.
 Under such circumstances the heir may waive the inheritance.

-There also may be the situation when making arrangements as to the inheritance the heirs voluntarily decide that all the property of deceased belongs to one of them (e.g., such heritor was taking care of the deceased person and paid all the expenses).
+There also may be the situation when making arrangements as to the inheritance, the heirs voluntarily decide that all the property of deceased belongs to one of them (e.g., such heritor took care of the deceased person and paid all the expenses).

-The waiver of inheritance is drawn up in the form of the statement, which is submitted by the heir to the notary (whether public or private) who opens a probate, or to any notary if the probate is not opened yet.
+The waiver of inheritance is drawn up in the form of the statement, which is submitted by the heir to the notary (whether public or private) who opens a probate, or to any notary if the probate has not been opened yet.